-The Behind Happy Faces program was developed by Ross Szabo, author and CEO of Human Power Project, a company that designs mental health curriculum and author of Behind Happy Faces.
+The Behind Happy Faces program was developed by Ross Szabo, author and the CEO of Human Power Project, a company that designs mental health curriculum and author of Behind Happy Faces.
 Szabo designed two programs for Delta Gamma.
-The other program is a Friendship program.
-This program will provide members with a definition of mental health and identify barriers that exist in others' ability to get mental health support.
-As a result of the program, participants will better understand effective coping strategies.
+The second program is a Friendship Program.